AIM Rule 26

 Remuneration Committee

-The remuneration committee consists of C Pilling, S Vawda and C Satterthwaite, and is chaired by C Pilling.
-The committee’s aim is to ensure that the Executive Directors are rewarded for their contribution to the Group and are motivated to enhance the return to shareholders.
-The remuneration committee is responsible for reviewing the performance of the Directors and setting their remuneration, meeting on an “as required” basis.
+The remuneration committee consists of C Pilling and C Satterthwaite, and is chaired by C Pilling.
+The committee’s aim is to ensure that the Executive Directors and senior management are rewarded for their contribution to the Group and are motivated to enhance the return to shareholders in a way that is aligned to the delivery of the Company’s strategic objectives.
+The remuneration committee is responsible for reviewing the performance of the Directors and setting their remuneration and meet at least twice annually and on an ad hoc basic as required..

 Remuneration Committee terms of reference